jamesmunns/jamesmunns-ng/content/blog/anachro-pc-001.md

 template = "blog_post.html"
 +++

 > TL;DR - These are my notes for a potential computer hobbyist personal computer architecture.
+Someone called it "Minix for motherboards".

 This roughly describes an architecture of off the shelf microcontroller components that can be used to create a basic standalone PC, somewhere in the neighborhood of performance of an old 286/386 DOS style PC.